parveenkhan1/postmantestcollection/README.md

 # postmantestcollection

-A test collection with github action
+A test collection with github action demo